Colonial Financial Technical Analysis (NASDAQ:COBK)

 Colonial Financial Moving Average Convergence Divergence or MACD:

 The moving average convergence divergence or MACD is a technical indicator which helps gauge the stock price trend, as the indicator is useful in understanding the strength, direction and momentum of the stock price.
-The Colonial Financial MACD indicator is above 0 indicating a bullish trend.
+The Colonial Financial MACD indicator is below 0 indicating a bearish trend.

 Colonial Financial Relative Strength Index: